 Add Water and Mulch and Watch Them Grow!

-Once you have all your annuals in place, it’s important to immediately water them and then add a layer of mulch on top of the soil to help retain the water and keep the roots cool.
+Once you have all your annual plants in place, it’s important to immediately water them and then add a layer of mulch on top of the soil to help retain the water and keep the roots cool.
 As always, make sure to water your annuals for the first couple of weeks to let the roots grow and the plants bloom.
-The last thing you want is to plant these gorgeous annuals and have them go to waste.
+The last thing you want is to plant these gorgeous annual flowers and have them go to waste.

 The best part of planting annuals is that you have plenty of options to get a unique and personal look that’s perfect for your outdoor landscape.
-If you need any help with your annuals, other flowers, or even specialty gardens, give us a call and our Neave Landscaping professionals will come examine your property, recommend the annuals that are well suited for your space, install them, and help you with a plan to care for them all summer long.
+If you need any help with your annuals, other flowers, or even specialty gardens, give us a call and our landscape professionals will come examine your property, recommend the annuals that are well suited for your space, install them, and help you with a plan to care for your annuals all summer long.